whaledr/whalebooks/README.md

   - Connect with OrcaNav
   - Connect with the Google Team, Scott V, William W, other science teams
 - Seattle Aq?
 PSC?
 UW SoO (with UWT, Queens College)?

+### Broadband Hydrophone: Storm and Wind Noise
+- Shima's study
+- SOFAR approaches the surface towards Oregon and to the North (Arctic)
+- Sound gets trapped and propagates
+- Shiv has started the work on simple SNR characterization: Reducing processing time
+  - Related: Can sample occasionally rather than comprehensively

 ### Training